-Incannex Healthcare Limited, an Australian corporation (the "Company"), proposes, subject to the terms and conditions stated herein, to issue and sell to Roth Capital Partners, LLC (the "Underwriter") an aggregate of [●] American Depositary Shares (the "Firm ADSs"), representing 25 ordinary shares, with no par value (the "Ordinary Shares"), of the Company.
-The Company also proposes to sell to the Underwriter, upon the terms and conditions set forth in Section 4 hereof, up to an additional [●] American Depositary Shares (the "Option ADSs"), representing 25 Ordinary Shares.
+Incannex Healthcare Limited, an Australian corporation (the "Company"), proposes, subject to the terms and conditions stated herein, to issue and sell to Roth Capital Partners, LLC (the "Underwriter") an aggregate of [●] American Depositary Shares (the "Firm ADSs"), representing [●] ordinary shares, with no par value (the "Ordinary Shares"), of the Company.
+The Company also proposes to sell to the Underwriter, upon the terms and conditions set forth in Section 4 hereof, up to an additional [●] American Depositary Shares (the "Option ADSs"), representing 50 Ordinary Shares.
 The Firm ADSs and the Option ADSs are hereinafter collectively referred to as the "ADSs."
-The Ordinary Shares represented by the Firm ADSs are hereinafter referred to as the "Firm Shares," the Ordinary Shares represented by the Option ADSs are hereinafter referred to as the "Option Shares" and the Firm Shares and the Option Shares are hereinafter referred to collectively as the "Shares."
+The Ordinary Shares represented by the Firm ADSs are hereinafter referred to as the "Option Shares" and the Firm Shares and the Option Shares are hereinafter referred to collectively as the "Shares."
 The Shares, the Underwriter Warrants (as defined below) and the Underwriter Warrant ADSs (as defined below) are collectively referred to as the "Securities."

-The ADSs are to be issued pursuant to a deposit agreement (the "Deposit Agreement"), dated as of [•], 2021, among the Company, Deutsche Bank Trust Company Americas, as depositary (the "Depositary"), and holders from time to time of the American Depositary Receipts ("ADRs") issued by the Depositary and evidencing the ADSs.
+The ADSs are to be issued pursuant to a deposit agreement (the "Deposit Agreement"), dated as of $[\bullet]$, 2021, among the Company, Deutsche Bank Trust Company Americas, as depositary (the "Depositary"), and holders from time to time of the American Depositary Receipts ("ADRs") issued by the Depositary and evidencing the ADSs.
 The ADSs will initially represent the right to receive the Ordinary Shares deposited pursuant to the Deposit Agreement.